 How Soon Can You Put in a Request for a Letter of Recommendation?

-How to ask the professor for a Letter of Recommendation?
+How to ask the professor for a Letter of Recommendation For Scholarship?

-- Judiciously decide which teacher/professor is likely to furnish you with a good letter of recommendation
+2. Judiciously decide which teacher/professor is likely to furnish you with a good Letter Of Recommendation

 Pick a teacher/professor with whom you share a good rapport to write your letter of recommendation if possible.
 You should feel that he/she likes you besides knowing you well.
 This will ensure that you receive a strong recommendation.
 Consider these points when making your decision.